Merwin-Rebello/100days/README.md

 Q95) Program to sort alphabetically the words form a string provided by the user

-Q96) program ti find ascii value of  character using python .
+Q96) program to find ascii value of  character using python .

+Q97) To remove punctuation marks from a string